 FXNC Short Volume

-First National Corporation (FXNC) operates in the Financial Services sector, specifically the Banks - Regional industry, with a market capitalization near $253.1M, listed on NASDAQ, employing roughly 303 people, carrying a beta of 0.44 to the broader market.
-First National Corporation operates as the bank holding company for First Bank that provides various commercial banking services to small and medium-sized businesses, individuals, estates, local governmental entities, and non-profit organizations in Virginia.
+First National Corporation (FXNC) operates in the Financial Services sector, specifically the Banks - Regional industry, with a market capitalization near $266.6M, listed on NASDAQ, employing roughly 308 people, carrying a beta of 0.43 to the broader market.
+First National Corporation serves as the holding company for First Bank, which offers a diverse array of financial solutions and commercial banking services.
 Led by Scott C. Harvard, public since 1999-01-14.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.